jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/cross/README.md

 - Linux PC which meets the prerequisites at https://docs.docker.com/engine/install/ubuntu/#prerequisites to prepare cros-compiling environment and copy system to Pepper.

-- (Recommendation) Linux PC (OS 16.04 + ROS kinetic, and lower) which has environment for NAOqi robot for developping programs for Pepper.
+- (Recommendation) Linux PC (OS 18.04 + ROS melodic or OS 16.04 + ROS kinetic) which has environment for NAOqi robot for developping programs for Pepper.
 For further information, please refer to https://github.com/jsk-ros-pkg/jsk_robot/tree/master/jsk_naoqi_robot#setup-environment.

 ### Prepare cross-compiling environment (Run only the fist time per host computer)